Get Answers • Gain Confidence • Take Action

 Yes.
 I’ll keep answering as long as it takes to get through everyone’s questions.
 If sessions are regularly going over 60 minutes, I’ll add sessions to accommodate demand.

-No. There will be many people joining you live on the session and many more will potentially viewing the recording later.
-If you need to share private information with me, my 1-on-1 coaching calls or private mentoring are better options.
+No. There will be many people joining you live on the session and many more will potentially view the recording later.
+If you need to share private information with me, my 1-on-1 coaching calls or private coaching program are better options.

 Group coaching is not private and you have to wait up to 2 weeks each time you are in need of my input.
-My coaching program is private, gives you unlimited 24/7 access to me via email and phone, and requires a twelve-month minimum commitment.
+My coaching program is private, gives you unlimited 24/7 access to me via Slack, email, and phone, and requires a four month minimum commitment.

 No. Group coaching is an ongoing monthly subscription service.
 It doesn’t have a start or end date.

 You can ask anything you like.
 Here are some examples of from group coaching participants:

 “I want to get completely away from project work and get into consulting (just like you).
 I’ve never had a consulting / advisory gig before but am very confident I would do well at it.
 What’s something I could do daily to reach that goal?”

 “I’ve identified a potential target market that I want to provide consulting services to.
 They are essentially my competitors.
 What’s the best way to show my strengths while giving them confidence I won’t steal their business?
 (I’m a WordPress developer).”